joebram/JoeBramall2020/content/pages/home.md

 I'm currently working at FutureGov, designing services fit for the 21st century.
 I'm also a co-founder of NUX Liverpool and GovJam Liverpool, I volunteer my skills at various UX and service design events around the UK.

-Skills include: Service design, information architecture, user research, ideation, visual design, prototyping and usability testing.
+Some of my skills include: Service design, information architecture, user research, ideation, visual design, prototyping and usability testing.

-I use a broad range of tools and processes to make sure my work always meets user's needs.
+I use a broad range of tools and processes to make sure all my work is focused on user's needs.